KiandaBPM/docs/content/docs/platform/rules/general/multiple-rules.md

 ## Introduction ##

 When working with rules in forms, a key principle to consider is **rule order**.
 Rule order is important if there are **multiple rules** attached to an item like a button or form field to determine the sequence of rule execution.
-As a form designer you can change the order of execution is important and modified form and process designs, including rule order to suit your needs.
+As a form designer, you can change the order of execution to suit your specific process design.

 Remember you can assign rules at: